baptistegh/terraform-provider-lakekeeper/README.md

 Every resource supported by this provider will have a reasonable amount of acceptance test coverage.

 You can run acceptance tests against a Lakekeeper instance by running `make testacc`.

+### Releases

+This provider uses [GoReleaser](https://goreleaser.com/]) to build and publish releases.
+Each release published to GitHub contains binary files for Linux, macOS (darwin), and Windows, as configured within the [`.goreleaser.yml`](https://github.com/baptistegh/terraform-provider-lakekeeper/blob/main/.goreleaser.yml) file.

+Each release also contains a `terraform-provider-lakekeeper_${RELEASE_VERSION}_SHA256SUMS` file that can be used to check integrity.

+You can find the [list of releases](https://github.com/baptistegh/terraform-provider-lakekeeper/releases) and the [changelog](https://github.com/baptistegh/terraform-provider-lakekeeper/blob/main/CHANGELOG.md) for each version.